Geek-MD/raspi-usb-boot/README.md

 A Raspberry Pi 3B+ has a native USB boot mode (this mode has to be manually enabled by setting an OTP bit on a Raspberry Pi 3B).
 This native USB boot mode has serious compatibility issues.
 A bootcode.bin file is available for older Raspberry Pi models.
 Unfortunately, both of these approaches have serious limitations and once working, can easily be broken by simply plugging in an additional USB storage device.

 The easiest and most reliable way to run Raspbian on a USB device with any Raspberry Pi is to leave an SD card containing Raspbian in place, but use it only for starting Raspbian that is residing on a USB device.
 While setting up such a configuration is not rocket science, it can be confusing to a newcomer or someone unfamiliar with Linux internals.
-In an effort to simplify the task, I've created the attached script named 'usb-boot' to automate the process.
+In an effort to simplify the task, I've created a script named 'usb-boot' to automate the process.

 If usb-boot is running on a Raspberry Pi 4, usb-boot first prompts: 'Use SD card to boot the USB device?'